top of page

-Meanings of Science Project
+The Meanings of Science

-Science is our most powerful source of knowledge.
-But it remains the least accessible domain of learning.
+Science is our most powerful source of knowledge, but it remains the least accessible domain of learning.
 New forms of knowledge and scientific breakthroughs happen every day, yet these insights are rarely made available to stakeholders like policy makers, scholars from other fields, or the public.

-With support from the Templeton World Charity Foundation, the Marginalia's “Meanings of Science Project” integrates science's deepest insights and brings them to everyone.
+Funded by the Templeton World Charity Foundation, Marginalia's Meanings of Science Project integrates science's deepest insights and brings them to everyone.

-The Meanings of Science project embodies our core mission, and it is a first-step towards a larger goal: helping create a new culture of scientific literacy and debate that deepens the public understanding of science.
+This work embodies our core mission, and it is a first-step towards a larger goal: integrating interdisciplnary insights in order to deepen the public understanding of science in the modern world and create a new culture of scientific literacy and debate.

 Philip Ball